madooei/playground-ottktmu5/markdowns/warmup.md

 ::: What is the simplest input the problem could be given?

-The simpleset input is where there is no need to countdown!
+The simpleset input is where there is no need to count down!
 That is, when `n == 1` we simply print out $1$.

 :::